opsilonn/CSV-to-SQL/README.md

 ## What's my purpose ?

-This is a fairly simple projectthat takes a CSV input file, and produces a SQL output file given some indications.
+This is a fairly simple project that takes a CSV input file, and produces a SQL output file given some indications.

 ## How do I configure it ?